 That kind of understanding should go beyond blind reconstruction or "parroting" of the proofs.

-E.g. that mode of "discovery" could be provided (eventually) by a systematic generator of all possible sequences of characters, or words in a human language (up to some maximum length).
+E.g. that mode of "discovery" could be provided (eventually) by a systematic generator of all possible sequences of characters, or words in a human language.
 But that would not provide the ability to understand the proof, or to use it to solve a novel problem.